UK to unveil global focus in defence modernisation plans

 The force will be deployed on "an enduring basis" to help secure shipping lanes and uphold freedom of navigation, according to the MoD.

+However, reports said the size of the army would be reduced by around 10,000 to about 70,000 soldiers, the latest in a series of reductions in the last decade.

+The cut comes as the military shifts towards investment in robots, drones, and cyber warfare, the reports added.

-The army will create a new special operations Ranger Regiment which would "be able to operate discreetly in high-risk environments and be rapidly deployable across the world," the ministry said.
+Despite that, the army will create a new special operations Ranger Regiment which would "be able to operate discreetly in high-risk environments and be rapidly deployable across the world," the MoD said.

 It highlighted the armed forces' continued global activity, including launching strikes against the Islamic State group in Iraq and drugs busts in the Arabian Sea, ahead of the report's release.